Before moving forward, we recommend you to read Routing Introduction first.

 export default Home

-can also receive an URL object and it will automatically format it to create the URL string.
+Link can also receive an URL object and it will automatically format it to create the URL string.
 Here's how to do it:

 import Link from 'next/link'